 There is a Junior Church staffed by volunteers catering for children from 3 up to 15+ .
-This meets on Sunday at the same time as the present main morning service at 10.45am.
-The Junior Church comes into this service at the beginning and usually leaves for its own activities after the second hymn.
+This meets on Sunday at the same time as the present main morning service at 10.30 am.

-There is a creche for the under 3s.
+There is a creche available upon request for the under 3s.

-The church is home to MethSoc, having the university chaplaincy for the Methodist church in Durham City.
-Currently they have about 30 members led by their President and Exec.
+The church is home to the Inclusive Christian Movement Durham an ecumenical group of students having the university chaplaincy for the Methodist church in Durham City.
+Currently their members are led by their President and Exec.

 A wide variety of activities take place throughout the week at Elvet.
 Click on the links below for more details.